rkruze/java-examples/OBSERVATIONS.md

 ## With Pause (10ms)
 * When running `BatchInsertExample` in loop of `100`, it fails roughly `35%` of time when a pause of `10ms` after DDL is included.

 # Questions
 * could this be related to the use of a load balancer?
 * surprised by this statement "...do not include the INSERT statements within a transaction." here: https://www.cockroachlabs.com/docs/v2.1/performance-best-practices-overview.html#use-multi-row-insert-statements-for-bulk-inserts-into-existing-tables
     * __when disabling transactions, i don't see any issues__
+* `INSERT` docs suggest that `RETURN NOTHING` can be used for inserts inside a transaction...
+"Within a transaction, use RETURNING NOTHING to return nothing in the response, not even the number of rows affected."
+This led to higher failure rates in my tests.